bcrowell/kcals/README.md

  3. If the elevations are being taken from a digital elevation model (DEM), which is generally a good idea, then there may still be certain types of errors.
-         Trails and roads are intentionally constructed so as not to go up and down steep hills.
-For instance, a road may cut straight through a hillside or even go through a tunnel, but this sort of information will not be present in the DEM.
-Or a road next to a big, steep hillside may show up on the DEM as having a incorrect, high elevation, because the resolution of the DEM (about 30 m for the one used by this software) is such that the hillside's elevation gets averaged in to the elevation of the road below.
+         Trails and roads are intentionally constructed so as not to go up and down steep hills, but the DEM may not accurately reflect this.
+The most common situation seems to be one in which a trail or road takes a detour into a narrow gully in order to maintain a steady grade.
+         The DEM currently used by this software has a horizontal resolution of 30 meters.
+         If the gully is narrower than this, then the DEM doesn't know about the the gully, and the detour appears to be a steep excursion up and then back down the prevailing slope.
+         I have found empirically that setting filtering=60 m is roughly the minimum that is required in order to eliminate this type of artifact, which makes sense because a detour into a 30 meter gully probably does involve about 60 meters of horizontal travel.

 The mileage derived from a GPS track can vary quite a bit depending on the resolution of the GPS data.
 Higher resolution increases the mileage, because small wiggles get counted in.
 This has a big effect on